Ginxss/tfds/README.md

 ## Search Tree
 An ordered map (iterative AVL Tree).

-The Entries are sorted by the key.
+The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.

 Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that.